BrianWill/pigeon/dynamic-pigeon.md

 ## the main function

-Execution of a Pigeon program begins by calling the function named `main`:
+Execution of a DynamicPigeon program begins by calling the function named `main`:

 ```
 func jill
     (print "hi")